When do I use custom fields and when do I use tags?

-Now, where do they differ?
-Well, first and foremost there are no limits to the number of tags you can create.
-There are however limits on custom fields.
-You can create up to 100 Custom Fields for each of the different types of records.
+First, there are no limits to the number of tags you can create.
+There are limits on custom fields.
+You can create up to 100 custom fields for each of the different types of records.
 You can also apply an unlimited number of tags to a contact record.
-Whereas, generally you can only store one piece of information in a custom field (the exception being list box fields.)
-This means, tags will accumulate over time, but a custom field will only retain the most recent piece of information supplied.
+Generally you can only store one piece of information in a custom field (the exception being list box fields).
+This means tags accumulate over time, but custom fields only retain the most recent piece of information supplied.

 Another key difference is that Tags can be used to trigger automation.
-By applying a tag, you can trigger a campaign builder goal, therefore firing off automation.
-Yes, if a custom field is filled out via a webform, or internal form, either of those can also achieve campaign goals, but simply populating a custom field on a record cannot inherently fire off a campaign builder sequence.
+By applying a tag, you can trigger a campaign builder goal.
+If a custom field is filled out via a web-form, or internal form, either of those can achieve campaign goals, but simply populating a custom field on a record cannot inherently fire off a campaign builder sequence.

-- If the information is unique to that particular contact record, then you should use a custom field. (i.e. Dog’s name, license plate number, favorite ice cream flavor) However, if the information helps segment them into a group of like individuals, you should can use a tag. (i.e. Dog Owners, BMW Drivers, Ice Cream Fans.)
+- If the information is unique to that particular contact record, then use a custom field; i.e., dog’s name, license plate number, favorite ice cream flavor.
+However, if the information segments records into a group of like individuals, use a tag; i.e., Dog Owners, BMW Drivers, Ice Cream Fans.

-- If you will need to merge this information into an email at some point, you’ll want it in a custom field.
+- If you need to merge this information into an email at some point, use a custom field.
 For example, if you tag them as “ice cream fan”, you won’t be able to start your email “For an ‘ice cream fan’ like you…”.
 However, if you have a custom field that lists their favorite ice cream flavor, you can start your email “Since I know you love ‘mint chocolate chip’ ice cream, I thought you’d enjoy this…”.

-- If more than one piece of information can be true, you will want a tag.
-This one can be tricky to wrap your head around, but if you’re creating a custom field for “Supporter of” and you list Liverpool, Manchester U and Arsenal, they can only be a supporter of one of those teams.
-However, if you use tags, then you open the possibility that someone might support more than one club (in this scenario it’s probably less than likely, but you get the idea.)
+- If more than one piece of information can be true, use a tag.
+This one can be tricky to wrap your head around, but if you’re creating a custom field for “Supporter of” and you list Liverpool, Manchester U, and Arsenal, they can only be a supporter of one of those teams.
+However, if you use tags, then you open the possibility that someone can support more than one club.

-- If you need to trigger automation as a result, you’ll want a tag.
-If you need something to happen based on the new knowledge you have, you will likely want to create a campaign starting when a specific tag is applied.
+- If you want to trigger automation as a result, use a tag.
+If you want something to happen based on new knowledge, create a campaign starting when a specific tag is applied.